Go Ad-Free

 The Results of SPRINT MIND:

 People in the intensive blood pressure control arm were slightly less likely to develop dementia during the five years of the study.
 Unfortunately, the difference was too small to be statistically significant.
-There were 149 cases in the aggressive blood pressure control arm.
+There were 149 cases of dementia in the aggressive blood pressure control arm.
 In comparison, 176 in the standard treatment group developed dementia.
 That works out to 7.2 per 1,000 person-years for the intervention.
 Conversely, the rate was 8.6 cases/1,000 person-years in the control group.

 The authors concluded that: